afni/afni_doc/background_install/miniconda.rst

 ----------------------------------------------

 From the Conda initialization, the "base" environment is the default one running in any new terminal.
-Now that we have other envs that we have made, we can choose to specify one of those.
-To do so, I just include the following line in my shell's ``~/.*rc`` file *after* the "conda initialize" lines:  ``source activate NAME``.
+We might prefer to make one of our newly made environments the default.
+To do so, I will include a line ``source activate NAME`` in my shell's ``~/.*rc`` file somewhere *after* the "conda initialize" lines.

 Thus, since I am running "bash" shell, I have the following line in my ``~/.bashrc`` \file::